npatel52/CanvasSubmissionExtractor/README.md

 # 3.

-# For single section number:
+# For single section:
 Enter section name and hit extract.
 Example: 1123
 This will create a folder with section name and sub folders for each student with their submission file.

-# For multiple section:
+# For multiple sections:
 Enter each section followed by a comma and hit extract.
 Example: 11H5,1140,1123.
 This will create individual folders for each sections and subfolders for each students with their submission file.